koelslaw/documentation/topics/rcdcap/README.md

   sudo cpack -D CPACK_RPM_PACKAGE_DEBUG=1 -D CPACK_RPM_SPEC_INSTALL_POST="/bin/true" -G RPM
   ```

-1. The build for this tool is a little rough around the edgeds.
-I tries to create a directory that is not required during installation.
-We are going to `rpmrebuild` the new rpm we just built.
+1. The build for this tool is a little rough around the edges.
+I tried to create a directory that is not required during installation.
+We are going to `rpmrebuild`, the new rpm we just built.

   ```
   sudo rpmrebuild -pve ~/RCDCap-0.9.0-Source/RCDCap-0.9.0-Linux.rpm